Andrews3dfactory/PushTermV2/README.md

 - No locked tools

 ### ⏳ Status
-UI ready for feedback — functionality still in development
-- Terminal features, queue system, file upload/download, and Bambu Lab slicer integration coming next
+File Tab working — full printer integration coming next

 ### ❤️ Support
 Donations will be added soon if you want to support the project 🙌
 ---

 ## 🚀 Features